 At the range with the scope mounted on a .260 built by KMW, the scope performed very well as you would expect.
 The knobs were precise and adjusted easily and with definitive tactile clicks.
 Shooting through the box was very accurate with good repeatability.
 All of the other mechanical funtions of the scope performed well with no real stories to report.
 I did like the feel of the EREK knob as it is easy to grip even with gloves on and has a nice adjustment feel for the clicks.

 Of course, everyone wants to know about the optical quality, which is the hardest thing to compare.
-This scope has the honeycomb filter that is suppose to enhance low light target detail and allow you to see into shadows better, but honestly, I’m not sure I can say I notice a difference and it almost seems like it hinders light gathering and brightness during normal conditions, but it is very difficult to say for sure.
-Either way, the scope has good optics, about on par with other higher end scopes, but I would also say it is probably not better either, and not quite up to the very high end scopes such as the Schmidt & Bender scopes.
+This scope has the honeycomb filter used as an anti-reflective device (ARD) and it is indicated to enhance low light target detail and allow you to see into shadows better, but honestly, I’m not sure I can say I notice a difference and as with all ARDs of this design, it hinders light gathering and brightness during normal conditions.
+Without the ARD the scope has good optics, about on par with other higher end scopes, but I would also say it is probably not better either, and not quite up to the very high end scopes such as the Schmidt & Bender, Premier, Kahles and others.